6 DIY garden design basics you should know

 With society becoming more conscious of food miles, why not grow some veg and keep some chickens?
 None of these are particular hard to do!

 In terms of keep chickens, it’s easier than you think and they don’t need a great deal of space.
-Even you have a postage stamp sized garden, it’s likely you can start producing eggs and all natural fertiliser right away.
-Plus the upfront investment is relatively small.
+Even you have a postage stamp sized garden, it’s likely you can keep chickens and start producing eggs.
+Chicken also produce natural fertiliser!
+Plus, the upfront investment is relatively small.

 This is another of our garden design basics as having plenty of solid garden furniture will make it easier to enjoy.
 There’s nothing worse than having to keep move tables and chairs around.